ejangi/ziplock/docs/technical/advanced-features.md

 ### Overview

-The comprehensive repository validation system ensures archive integrity and content validation when the backend connects to a repository.
-It replaces basic validation with a multi-layered approach that includes automatic repair capabilities.
+The comprehensive repository validation system ensures archive integrity and content validation when opening a repository through the unified architecture.
+It provides multi-layered validation with automatic repair capabilities.

 ### Implementation Details